-Nicolaes Pietersz Berchem (1622-1683) was a prolific Dutch painter and draughtsman, producing over 800 paintings and at least 57 etchings.
+Nicolaes Pietersz.
+Berchem (1622-1683) was a prolific Dutch painter and draughtsman, producing over 800 paintings and at least 57 etchings.
 His work was greatly esteemed and prints after him are numerous.
 These prints were used as wall decoration, were collected in books but also were used by artists as models.
-Undeniably, prints by or after Berchem have been among the most predominant and recognisable graphic sources for Dutch Delftware in the seventeenth and eighteenth centuries.
+Undeniably, prints by or after Berchem have been among the most predominant and recognizable graphic sources for Dutch Delftware in the seventeenth and eighteenth centuries.

 Originally from Haarlem, Berchem was the son of Pieter Claesz.
 (1596/97-1660), one of the most important still-life painter in Haarlem in the 1620s.
 Berchem probably received his first painting lessons from his father, and eventually specialized in elaborate landscapes.
 On May 6, 1642, he was registered as a master in Haarlem’s guild.
 Berchem probably lived briefly in Amsterdam in the 1660’s before moving back to his home town in 1670.

 Berchem is considered a second generation Dutch Italianate landscape painter.
-This group of artists, who originated from the Dutch United Provinces travelled to Italy, bringing home sketchbooks full of drawings of classical ruins or pastoral imagery.
+This group of artists, who originated from the Dutch United Provinces traveled to Italy, bringing home sketchbooks full of drawings of classical ruins or pastoral imagery.
 Berchem’s oeuvre was dominated by southern, idyllic landscapes bathed in the glow of the setting sun.
 Within these settings were Roman ruins, figures of peasants, usually shepherds and shepherdess’ and their flocks.
-His oeuvre also includes religious, mythological and allegorical compositions, harbour scenes, winter landscapes and nocturnal scenes.
+His oeuvre also includes religious, mythological and allegorical compositions, harbor scenes, winter landscapes and nocturnal scenes.
 Although Berchem’s landscapes clearly reflect an Italian influence, he probably never visited southern Europe.
-However, he would have been familiar with the Arcadian landscapes of Claude Lorrain who spent most of his life in Italy, and Dutch artists such as Pieter van Laer (1599-circa 1642), Jan Both (1618/22-1652) and Jan Asselijn (1600/22-1652).
+However, he would have been familiar with the Arcadian landscapes of Claude Lorrain (1600-1682) who spent most of his life in Italy, and Dutch artists such as Pieter van Laer (1599-circa 1642), Jan Both (1618/22-1652) and Jan Asselijn (1600/22-1652).

 Arcadia, a mountainous region in the Peloponnesus of Greece, has become synonymous with an imaginary, idyllic Italian paradise.
-The Arcadian, idealised nature has a long literary tradition stretching back to Theocritus, a Greek bucolic poet of the third century BC.
+The Arcadian, idealized nature has a long literary tradition stretching back to Theocritus, a Greek bucolic poet of the third century BC.
 The literary works Eclogae (Bucolica) and Georgica, by the Italian poet Vergilius [Virgil] (70-19 BC), dating from 37 and 29 BC, evoking the Italian Arcadian landscape, were translated into Dutch by Karel van Mander and appeared in 1597 as Bucolica en Georgica, dat is, Ossenstal en landtwerck.
 In the second half of the seventeenth century, the honest and simple Arcadian landscape was a popular theme among the wealthy upper classes who would retreat from filthy towns to the quiet countryside during the summer.

 Prints and engravings greatly increased an artist’s visibility and popularity, and Berchem undoubtedly benefitted from this strategy.
 According to the art historian Gerdien Wuestman, “There is hardly a Dutch artist whose oeuvre generated so many prints as Nicolaes Berchem.”
 First, it is important to note that he practiced a genre that was very popular amongst print makers.
 Further, Berchem was greatly interested in the medium itself and was himself an etcher.
 It is also recorded that Berchem had an important print collection.
 According to Wuestman, almost 190 of Berchem’s designs were published as prints in Holland during his lifetime.
 Many drawings that were used as models for printing were made for this purpose.